aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ### Installing Basic Addon Charts

-For load-tesing on eks, we basically need to install these kubernetes addons charts.
-These charts are commonly used in eks clusters, thus we need to do the below installation jobs in both of clusters: `awsblog-loadtest-locust` and `awsblog-loadtest-workload` (or your other target cluster).
+For load-tesing on EKS, we basically need to install these kubernetes addons charts.
+These charts are commonly used in EKS clusters, thus we need to do the below installation jobs in both of clusters: `awsblog-loadtest-locust` and `awsblog-loadtest-workload` (or your other target cluster).

 - [Deploy Metrics server (YAML)](./groundwork/install-addon-chart#deploy-metrics-server-yaml)
 - [Skip installation step for HPA(Horizontal Pod Autoscaler)](./groundwork/install-addon-chart#skip-installation-step-for-hpa)